Domain formation and structural stabilities in mixed-species Coulomb crystals induced by sympathetically cooled highly charged ions: Theoretical background

 where $\epsilon_0$~is the vacuum permittivity and $d_{ij} = \norm{\vec{r}_i - \vec{r}_j}$ is the distance between ions~$i$ and $j$.
 The secular frequencies $\omega_{x,i}$, $\omega_{y,i}$ and $\omega_{z,i}$ carry a subscript~$i$ as the confinement strengths experienced by different ions stored in the same trap depend on their charge and mass.
 We define the axial trap direction with only static electric potential as $z$-axis, so that the secular frequencies are given by

+where the negative sign of the $\mp$ symbol is used to calculate $\omega^2_{x,i}/\omega^2_{z,i}$, while the positive sign corresponds to $\omega^2_{y,i}/\omega^2_{z,i}$.
 Here, $u_\text{DC}$ ($u_\text{RF}$)~denotes the magnitude of the static (oscillating) electric field gradient in the trap center, $\Omega_\text{RF}$~is the angular frequency of the oscillating component and $c_{xy}$~quantifies the difference between the two radial secular frequencies.
 Throughout the paper we focus on the case $\omega_{y,i} > \omega_{x,i} > \omega_{z,i}$ so that the weakest radial confinement which is of main interest for the melting dynamics is exerted along the $x$-axis.
 The resulting confining force along the $z$-axis is proportional only to the charge of the ion, whereas the oscillating field in the radial direction produces a non-linear dependence of the restoring force on both charge and mass of the ion.
 As a result, HCIs are pushed towards the trap center more strongly.

 At vanishing temperature, the ions settle at equilibrium positions~$\left\{\vec{r}_i^{\,0}\right\}$, forming a crystal with a shape dictated by the competition between the Coulomb force pushing ions apart and the tunable trap potential restoring ions to the trap center.
 In this paper we focus on the simplest case, i.e.\ the linear phase which is entered when the trapping frequencies are brought into a regime $\omega_{x,i} \gg \omega_{z,i}$ and the ions equilibrate in a chain with $x_i^0 = y_i^0 = 0$.